shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 Bend Dirt

-Time cost: 5 sec (for a 1 square dm block of dirt)
+Time cost: 5 sec (for a 1 cube dm block of dirt)

 The target area of dirt compresses down or to the side, creating a hole in the ground.